-I was lucky enough to recently attend the exciting launch of bugaboo’s new product range: “a revolutionary luggage system” called Bugaboo Boxer (see on the right below) This is a big stretch for a brand famous for reinventing the baby stroller category 15 years ago (see left on the image below).
+I was lucky enough to recently attend the exciting launch of bugaboo’s new product range: “a revolutionary luggage system” called Bugaboo Boxer.
+This is a big stretch for a brand famous for reinventing the baby stroller category 15 years ago.

 Below I highlight some of the interesting learning from this brand stretch initiative.

 At first sight, this looks like a huge and risky stretch for Bugaboo on two dimensions (see below).
 The brand is moving into a different functional category: luggage vs. baby strollers.
 And the new category also has a different target, travellers including business people.

 However, look closer and the brand is leveraging a range of core competences central to the success in strollers: engineering, expertise in building torture-proof chassis, joints, wheels and modular systems.
 As the brand says here, “We’ve tapped into over 20 years of mobility expertise to design a luggage system that’s going to change the way people move again.”